FC-Datalog as a Framework for Efficient String Querying: Efficient FC-Datalog

 For every transition $t$ of $T$, and each head position from which $t$ is possible, we define a corresponding rule in $\fcdatalogprogram$.
 The transition: ``\emph{if $T$ is in state $q_{\ell}$ and we read $\mathsf{c}$, then write $\mathsf{b}$, move the head right from position $i$ to position $i+1$, and enter state $q_{m}$}" is represented by the linear $\fcdatalog$ rule:

 If the head was moved left, then the rule would be the same apart from $h' \doteq \mathsf{a}^{i-1}$ instead of $h' \doteq \mathsf{a}^{i+1}$.
-The accepting rule is a rule that accepts $w$ if the conditions for $T$ to halt on input $\emptyword$ in space $k$ are met.
-These are, as in \cite{Gottlob2003}, being in state $\Omega$, the head being in the leftmost position, and the tape being completely blank.
+If the head was moved left, then the rule would be the same apart from $h' \doteq \mathsf{a}^{i-1}$ instead of $h' \doteq \mathsf{a}^{i+1}$.
+Finally, the accepting rule accepts $w$ if the conditions for $T$ to halt on input $\emptyword$ in space $k$ are met.
+As in \cite{Gottlob2003}, w.l.o.g. these are: being in the special state $\Omega$, the head being in the leftmost position, and the tape being completely blank.
 The accepting rule is therefore:

-Each rule is therefore linear in the size of the unary encoding of $k$, and the number of possible rules is $k \cdot \gamma \cdot s$, and thus polynomial in the size of $k$, $\gamma$ and $s$.
-We can assume $T$ has size $\gamma \cdot s$, as in \cite{Alice}, and the length of $w$ is linear in the size of $k$ and $T$.
-Consequently, $\fcdatalogprogram$ can be constructed in polynomial time, and thus have a polynomial time reduction from a $\pspace$-complete problem to evaluation for linear $\fcdatalog$.
-We see that if the Turing machine accepts, then we trace back the appropriate configurations from the accepting state to the start state. \end{proof}
+We see that if the Turing machine accepts, then we trace back the appropriate configurations from the accepting state to the start state.
+Each rule is linear in the size of the unary encoding of $k$, and the number of possible rules is $kgs$, and thus polynomial in the size of $k$, $g$ and $s$.
+We can assume $T$ has size $gs$, as in \cite{Alice}, and the length of $w$ is linear in the size of $k$ and $T$.
+Consequently, $\fcdatalogprogram$ can be constructed in polynomial time, and we thus have our polynomial time reduction. \end{proof}

-\begin{remark} We observe that in the proof of Lemma \ref{lem:linear-combined-pspace-hard}, the universe variable $\inputsymbol$ is not used in any of the rules.
-As in \cite{FC}, it can be seen that as long as $\sub(\inputsymbol)$ is defined, which it is by $w=\mathsf{a}^n$, in order to define the universe, then the rules do not need to contain $\inputsymbol$.
-A rule of thumb given in \cite{FC} is that $\inputsymbol$ is only required when referring to some ``global'' property of $w$. \end{remark}